yasinelbuz/select-ai-cli/README.md

 ```

 This will open an interactive menu.
 Use the arrow keys to navigate and press Enter to select and launch an application.

-## Customization

-You can easily customize the list of applications by editing the `launchableApps` array in the `index.js` file.
-Each application object can have the following properties:

-- `name`: The display name in the selection menu.
-- `type`: The type of application.
-Can be `'cli'` for command-line tools or `'gui'` for applications with a graphical user interface.
-- `command` (for CLI): The command to execute.
-- `appName` (for GUI): The application name to be used with the `open` command on macOS.
-- `installCheck`: The command (for CLI) or file path (for GUI) to check if the application is installed.
-- `install`: The command or URL for installation instructions if the application is not found.